cherab/core/README.md

 python setup.py install
 ```

-This will compile the CHERAB cython extensions and install the package.
+This will compile the Cherab cython extensions and install the package.
 If you
 don't have administrator access to install the package, add the ``--user`` flag
 to the above line to install the package under your own user account.